 This system works fine for short-term, and even for long-term storage if I wrap the tool in newspaper or plastic to protect the coating.

 When sharpening in the field, or if I will be using the tool right away, I don’t bother with spray products, but just strop the blade on a clean cloth or the palm of my hand to generate friction heat, apply some oil from my oilpot, and call it good.

 If you don’t own and use an oilpot already I won’t call you an idiot, but I still remember the time long ago when that word was directed at me by someone I respected for not making and using one.
 He was right.

 A useful trick I learned from sword sharpeners is to use chlorine-free, slightly alkaline water for sharpening.
 I mix Borax powder with distilled water in a plastic lab bottle to use to keep stones wet and to wash blades when sharpening.
 Washing soda works too.
 A little lye added to sharpening water will also increase its pH.
 Using such water will not entirely prevent corrosion, but it certainly slows it way down.
 Test it for yourself.

 Corrosion Prevention: Handling

 We sometimes pull out a chisel, saw, or plane blade to gaze upon it.
-They are lovely creatures, after all.
+They are lovely creatures, after all and welcome our adoration.
 There are two things to be aware of when doing this, however.

 Recall that the adult human body is comprised of approximately 60% water, some of which is constantly leaking out of our skins mixed with oils and salts.
 When you touch bare steel with your hands, skin oils, sweat, and the salt contained in sweat stick to the steel and will cause rust.
 It’s only a matter of how quickly and deeply.